 The BBC accountants soon figured that this would actually cost more, and the cheapest option was actually to keep the Asian Network open as a national network.
 And so the station would remain on air, albeit with a major cut in budget.

-Schedule changes in 2018 saw overnight programming switch from Radio 5 Live to Radio 1Xtra, meaning that some nighttime programmes now air across three networks (Radio 1, 1Xtra and Asian Network).Click here to view the development of the Asian Network schedule in tabular form (opens in new window).
+Schedule changes in 2018 saw overnight programming switch from Radio 5 Live to Radio 1Xtra, meaning that some nighttime programmes now air across three networks (Radio 1, 1Xtra and Asian Network).Click here to view the evolution of the Asian Network schedule since 2002 in grid form (opens in new window).
 Note that the dates across the top are not necessarily when the schedule shown came into effect; rather it is a 'snapshot' of the schedule at that time.
-To investigate past Asian Network schedules in greater depth, please visit the BBC Genome project (for years up to 2009) and BBC Schedules (covering 2007 onwards).
+To investigate past Asian Network schedules in greater detail, please visit the BBC Genome project (for years up to 2009) and BBC Schedules (covering 2007 onwards).

 From our YouTube channel, a playlist comprising 6 Music test transmissions and launch audio from 6 Music, 1Xtra and BBC7.